 While attack strategies and statistics may change, one thing remains the same: the most dangerous digital desperadoes aren't wreaking havoc for fun.
 They're in it for the money.

 That's the takeaway from Symantec Corp.'s threat report for the second half of 2005.
 The Cupertino, Calif.-based AV giant released the report Tuesday.
 It covers the threat landscape over the six-month period between July 1 and Dec.
 31, 2005.
-Many of the themes are similar to those in its report for
+Many of the themes are similar to those in its report for the first half of the year, most notably:

 - Attackers continue to shift their attacks from the perimeter to Web applications.